 - Guide on how to anonymise datasets for participants that want to contribute their own data

-- Webinar on how to use open data run by ODI w/c 23 November
+- Webinar on how to use open data run by the ODI

 Prize for best submissions